 If the muscles in the lower limb and foot are overused they become weak and tired and are no longer able to assist in shock absorption on impact.
 This results in increased stress and work on the bones, which may lead to hair line cracks from repetitive accumulated stress.

-Stress fractures are very common in athletes, especially runners, basketballers, dancers and gymnasts.
-This is because they are directly related to the frequency, duration and intensity of training and physical activity.
+This injury is very common in athletes, especially runners, basketballers, dancers and gymnasts.
+This is because it is directly related to the frequency, duration and intensity of training and physical activity.